latifizadehhabib/alldbi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a postdoctoral researcher in [XuLab](https://xulabs.github.io/) at Carnegie Mellon University.
 I got my Ph.D. in electrical engineering from the [Department of Computer Science and Electrical Engineering](https://lcsee.statler.wvu.edu/) at West Virginia University, working with [Prof. Nasrabadi](https://nassernasrabadi.faculty.wvu.edu/).
-My research interests span the areas of machine learning (ML) and computer vision.
+My research interests span the areas of machine learning (ML) and computer vision (CV).
 I obtained my M.Sc. degree from the Department of Electrical Engineering at [Sharif University of Technology](https://en.sharif.edu/), Tehran, Iran.